bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 driven by either technical bias or biological conditions.
-Sources of bias such as enzymatic cleavage and PCR amplification have a preference towards GC-rich regions, but read count normalization using the loess approach which removes local extremes caused by insufficient coverage for some percentual GC content.
+Sources of bias such as enzymatic cleavage and PCR amplification have a preference towards GC-rich regions, but read count normalization using the loess approach removes local extremes caused by insufficient coverage for some percentual GC content.
 Thus, I believe that there will not be a significant relationship between GC content and logFC in our loess-normalized differential accessibility analysis.
 This hypothesis is based on the assumption that the differences observed between samples is